Getting started

 Voice & context

 Voice settings live in workspace Preferences.
-They shape every draft your agents write.
+They shape every draft your droids write.
 The fields are intentionally small:

 - Sample writing— paste a few real things you’ve sent.
 The more concrete, the better.